 9. Labrador Nature Reserve

 Nature-lovers are going to love the Labrador Nature Reserve.
-This is where you can do bird-watching and certainly catch a few scurrying squirrel along the way.
+This is where you can do bird-watching and certainly catch a few scurrying squirrels along the way.
 Its rocky coastline gives this place an interesting touch that’s like none other.
-It’s definitely going to give you unique photos of the sunset.
+It’s definitely one of the best spots to view the sunset in Singapore.

 How to get there: Take the MRT to Labrador Park MRT station.